netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row2:
   - image_path: /assets/images/Macabaret-PSHS.jpg
     alt: "Macabaret Night"
     excerpt: "**Plano Senior High School**: Oct.
-25-26, 2019 <br><br>*A night of song, dance, and terror!*  <br><br>Featuring John Marshall as Gomez Addams (leading his family in When Your'e an Addams), as the Prologue announcer and Ensemble in Little Shop of Horrors, learning how to Build a Man in just 7 days the Rocky Horror way, and Doing the Time Warp Thriller style!"
+25-26, 2019 <br><br>*A night of song, dance, and terror!*  <br><br>Featuring John Marshall as Gomez Addams (leading his family in 'When Your'e an Addams'), Prologue Announcer and Ensemble singer/dancer in Little Shop of Horrors, learning how to Build a Man in just 7 days the Rocky Horror way, and Doing the Time Warp Thriller style!"
 feature_row3:
   - image_path: /assets/images/Wendy-and-Peter-Pan-PSHS.jpg
     alt: "Wendy and Peter Pan"
     excerpt: "**Plano Senior High School**: Oct.
 25-26, 2019 <br><br>*Wendy Darling and her brothers sleep peacefully in their bedroom as their parents bicker downstairs.
-In a sudden flurry of snow their window blows open and mischievous boy callws Peter (and a fairy named Tink) stumble into thier lives!*  <br><br>Featuring John Marshall as George Darling."
+In a sudden flurry of snow their window blows open and mischievous boy called Peter (and a fairy named Tink) stumble into their lives!*  <br><br>Featuring John Marshall as George Darling."
 feature_row4:
   - image_path: /assets/images/Violet-Sharp-banner.png
     alt: "Violet Sharp"
-    excerpt: "**PISD CenterStage**: July, 2019 <br><br>*Based on the true story of the 1932 Lindbergh Kidnapping Case, Violet Sharp is named for the young British maid working at the home of Anne Lindbergh’s mother.
-In the wake of the historic kidnapping of beloved aviator Charles Lindbergh’s 20-month-old son, Violet raises the suspicion of the police with a contradictory testimony about her whereabouts to police investigator Officer Walsh.
-Under pressure from her own personal demons as well as the police, Violet’s efforts to clear her name cannot seem to overpower a growing reputation of guilt.*  <br><br>Featuring John Marshall as gritty police interrogator Harry Walsh."
+    excerpt: "**PISD CenterStage**: July, 2019 <br><br>*Based on the true story of the 1932 Lindbergh Kidnapping, Violet Sharp is a young British maid working at the home of Anne Lindbergh’s mother.
+In the wake of the historic kidnapping, Violet raises suspicion with contradictory testimony about her whereabouts to police investigator Officer Walsh.
+Under pressure from her own personal demons as well as the police, Violet’s efforts to clear her name can't overcome a growing reputation of guilt.*  <br><br>Featuring John Marshall as gritty police interrogator Harry Walsh."
 feature_row5:
   - image_path: /assets/images/Bright-Ideas-VHS.jpg
     alt: "Bright Ideas"
     excerpt: "**Plano Senior High School**: April 18, 2019 <br><br>*How far would you go for your child?
 For Genevra and Joshua Bradley, the question is no longer hypothetical.
-Josh and Gen have had to scramble all their lives to get this far…and now they are one fatal dinner party away from the ultimate success as parents: The Right Pre-School.
-You may never look at pre-school—or pesto—the same way again…*   <br><br>Featuring John Marshall as Joshua Bradley."
+Josh and Gen have had to scramble all their lives to get this far…and now they are one fatal dinner party away from the ultimate success as parents: The Right Pre-School.*  <br><br>Featuring John Marshall as Joshua Bradley."
 feature_row6:
   - image_path: /assets/images/These Shining Lives.jpg
     alt: "These Shining Lives"